 Out of Sight, Out of Mind?
 The Potential of Corporate Alumni

-Many companies are left in a state of shock if a good employee quits their job.
-They must focus on refilling the position and find someone internally or externally with the capable skill set.
-While this may be time consuming and cause a bit of frustration in the interim, I would like to discuss the opportunities that arise after an employee has quit: The potential of Corporate Alumni Management.
-Universities are notorious for staying in touch with their alumni, yet only recently have a few businesses started to see the same opportunity that arises in communicating with former employees.
+Many companies are left in a state of shock if a good employee leaves their organization.
+They must focus on refilling the position and finding someone internally or externally with a capable skill set.
+While this may be time consuming and cause some frustration in the interim, it is important to discuss the opportunities that arise after an employee has left the firm: The potential of Corporate Alumni Management.
+Universities are notorious for staying in touch with their alumni, yet only recently have a few businesses started to realize the huge potential of staying in touch with former employees.
 Email, social networks, and exclusive online platforms are widely used to keep alumni in tune with their alma mater or previous employer.

 Why should enterprises care about corporate alumni?

-Nowadays, more and more employees are willing to see what other opportunities are out there and start a new role with a different company.
+Nowadays, especially with new generations entering the labour force, more and more employees are willing to see what other opportunities are out there and start a new role with a different company.
 The ease of mobility, career development, or personal matters are a few common reasons why people embark on a new job.
 Younger generations are especially characteristic for switching companies more often, exploring their possibilities and venturing into different employers.
-Yet, just because a person has left the company does not mean you must end all communication with them.
+Yet, just because a person has left the company, it does not mean you must end all communication with them.
 This is where the importance of maintaining communication with alumni comes into play.
 Companies with a corporate alumni platform in place have a competitive advantage in three prominent areas.
-Let’s take a look at the benefits of maintaining contact with alumni.
+Let’s take a look at the benefits of staying in touch with your alumni.

 - Business development